 Adam Campbell, a well-known Vancouver-based hyper-fit mountain and ultra-runner has spent several years on foot traversing British Columbia and Alberta trails and high, mountainous terrain.
 He has likely covered as much super-natural and wild BC trail on foot as just about anyone in Canadian history.
-He has done so at speeds the average person could not put out for a handful of minutes at sea level, while running on flat asphalt paths.
+He has done so at speeds the average person could not put out for a handful of minutes at sea level while running on flat asphalt paths.

 When I write wild BC trail I am talking about deep into the Rockies, far from civilization, where more than 99 percent of the human population will never, ever venture and shouldn’t.
-This is Bighorn sheep, Grizzly bear and Gray wolf country.
+This is Bighorn sheep, Grizzly Bear and Gray Wolf country.

 However, in contrast to the wild mountain-man image, Campbell has a law degree and one confirmed siting of him in downtown Vancouver; he was practicing labour and employment law in 2011.
-More recently his job title is General Counsel with Integrated Sustainability Consultants Ltd. His life in the mountains contrasts greatly with his suit-wearing, urban jungle practise.
+More recently his job title is General Counsel with Integrated Sustainability Consultants Ltd. His life in the mountains contrasts greatly with his suit-wearing, urban jungle practice.

 As a competitive runner, he has won or finished in the top-10 of many races including the Courmayeur-Champex-Chamonix Ultra Tour de Mont Blanc race festival, a 98km mountain run in the Alps with, 5,600-metres of elevation gain and loss.
-He won the 2012 Squamish 21K, 2013 Squamish 50 mile and the 2014 Squamish 50K races.
+He won the 2012 Squamish 21K, 2013 Squamish 50-mile and the 2014 Squamish 50K races.

 He also happens to hold the Guinness record for running the fastest marathon while wearing a business suit.
-In 2012 he finished the GoodLife Fitness Victoria Marathon sixth overall in the time of 2:35:51, in a gray suit adorned complete with tie and brief case.
+In 2012 he finished the GoodLife Fitness Victoria Marathon sixth overall in the time of 2:35:51, in a gray suit adorned complete with tie and briefcase.